livia-rios/livia-rios/README.md

 ### I'm Lívia Rios

- I'm a soon-to-be code gril from Belo Horizonte, Brazil. 👩🏻‍💻 🇧🇷
+ I'm a soon-to-be code girl from Belo Horizonte, Brazil. 👩🏻‍💻 🇧🇷

 I've just started learning how to code. 🤓